Skip to main content

 • Set a default track - Mark one language to show automatically when the video plays

-• Download tracks - Download your VTT files to edit or backup
+• Download tracks - Download your VTT files from the viewer footer to edit or back up

 File requirements: